-Search Engine Optimization ( SEO ) refers to actions that are used to make websites and their content appear in the organic search engine ranking.
+Search Engine Optimization (SEO) refers to actions that are used to make websites and their content appear in organic search engine rankings.
 By deliberately influencing the placement of web pages, images, videos or other content on search engines , their reach should be increased.
 The optimization includes all types of searches such as image, video or news search.

 Search engine optimization is a branch of search engine marketing.

 Searching and reading the content of web pages follows known HTML standards of the Web , which is why their compliance with the creation of web pages is the first step in an optimization.
 However, according to Google, the validity of an HTML page is not an influencing factor in their ranking.
 Nevertheless, pages that are particularly HTML-compliant can be loaded faster by browsers, which is well rewarded by search engines.

 Search engine optimization in online marketing is roughly subdivided into two areas of responsibility: on-page and off-page optimization.
 This categorization is tied to the criterion of whether one's own page is edited or whether one influences other websites.

 On-page optimization includes all content-related customizations to your own website.
 This includes optimizing the content of the page (including content ) in terms of content quality, formatting, headers, etc., as well as technical aspects such as headers and tags , as well as the internal link structure of the page.
 In general, offpage optimization is always preceded by on-page optimization.